Your Baby's First Day

 Most of the things you may notice will disappear within a few days or weeks after the baby has adjusted to its new environment.
 Counting fingers and toes is common for most parents.

 There are two soft spots on the baby's head where the skull bones have not completely grown together yet.
-These remain flexible for about 6 months, then the skull will harden.
+These remain flexible for about 6 months, and then the skull will harden.

 The baby's arms and legs will appear "scrunched up" because they were positioned that way in the uterus.
 The baby's face and genitals may look swollen.
 Some babies have a greasy, whitish coating (vernix) that protected their skin from the constant exposure to amniotic fluid.